GATT Documents (1947-1994) (including Uruguay Round negotiations)

 Citations to WTO & GATT Documents

-Citations to WTO and GATT documents are governed by Rule 21.11 of The Bluebook KF245 U5 2015.
+Citations to WTO and GATT documents are governed by Rule 21.11 of The Bluebook (Call No. KF245 U5 2015).
 If it is unclear from the context that a citation refers to a WTO or GATT document, explain the reference in a parenthetical following the citation.

 Citations to WTO and GATT dispute settlement materials, governed by Rule 21.11 (a) and (b), are covered in the Dispute Settlement section of this research guide.
 Citations to the WTO's founding agreements, governed by Rule 21.11 (d), are covered in the WTO and GATT Agreements section of the guide.